Formgram/Formgram-Example/README.md

 # Formgram-Example
-First Release

-Use this set of web services to create forms and form fields in a free database then display the form and save information typed into those fields back into the free database.
+Formgram is a set of web services to create forms and form fields in a free database then display the form and save information typed into those fields back into the free database.

 This is the initial release of Formgram to help others tap into a shared cloud of existing forms.